unnati2712/unnati2712/README.md

 A seasoned software developer proficient in frontend development with foundational understanding of backend technologies.

-- 🌱 I’m currently learning Typescript and PHP.
+- 🌱 I’m currently learning PHP.
 - 📫 How to reach me: unnati.2125csit1106@kiet.edu
 - ⚡ Fun fact: I've spent hours debugging code, only to realize the solution was a missing semicolon all along.
 ## Tech Stack